How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 • Severe drowsiness that impairs coordination and reaction times.

-• Physical health risks such as heart-rate fluctuations or arrhythmias.
+• Physical health risks such as heart-rate changes, overheating, urinary retention, or arrhythmias in larger overdoses.

 Combining Benadryl with alcohol or other depressants amplifies these risks significantly, leading users into dangerous territory.